 Celebrating NYE Downtown San Pedro Style

 I was still working and messaging back and forth with Matt about how their plans for the night were shaping up after their dinner at Caprice.
-Part of me wanted to go meet them in town for the party but decided on a quiet night at home watching TV.
-It was totally what I needed and I was asleep by 10:00pm or so; not long after tacoboy 🙂
+Part of me wanted to go meet them in town for the party, but decided on a quiet night at home watching TV.
+It was totally what I needed and I was asleep by 10:00 pm or so; not long after tacoboy.

 Then began the fireworks display from the water aboard a barge floating offshore.
 The crowd moved as one to the beach to take in the display with the show lasting what felt like a very long time.
 The sky was alive with explosions of color.
-Cheers could be heard up and down the beach as the pyro technicians worked their fireworks magic.
+Cheers could be heard up and down the beach as the technicians worked their firework magic.

 When the show was finished everyone went on with their partying with golf carts parked in every nook and cranny where one could fit.
 I have never seen downtown so full before, and it was really a fun sight to see as everyone was well behaved in typical San Pedro style.

 Downtown San Pedro always comes alive on New Years Eve.
-This video is Matt’s version the official countdown from the pumped up crowd at Lola’s Pub street party as a Giant Coconut Drink “dropped” from Belize Bank.
+This video is Matt’s version the official countdown from the pumped up crowd at Lola’s Pub street party as a giant coconut drink “dropped” from Belize Bank.

-It was pouring the day we started our island assessment and it took us all day to drive from Hol Chan Reef resort 3.5 miles south to Sunbreeze hotel at the edge of town.
+It was pouring the day we started our island assessment and it took us all day to drive from Hol Chan Reef resort 3.5 miles south, to Sunbreeze hotel at the edge of town.
 Every time we started to dry out it rained again.
-It was lots of fun though and we were happy see most people had first aid kits that were in good shape and many places got a gold star 🙂 There were a few people that needed to check their kits more often or contain their supplies in one well known place and one place needed to freshen up old supplies. – we will be checking back on them to see if they did.
+It was lots of fun though, and we were happy see most people had first aid kits that were in good shape, and many places got a gold star 🙂 There were a few people that needed to check their kits more often, or contain their supplies in one well known place and one place needed to freshen up old supplies – we will be checking back on them to see if they did.